We don't make any decisions for our clients that we're not willing to make for our own families.

 The strategy is not constrained by size, industry, or asset class.
 As a result, we can move client funds to areas that offer the greatest opportunity based on prevailing market conditions.

-Based on the investment opportunities identified within our community, Mirador recently launched the Mirador Tri-Valley Index (MTVX™), a composite comprised of the publicly traded companies located within the immediate Tri-Valley.
+Based on the investment opportunities identified within our community, Mirador launched the Mirador Tri-Valley Index (MTVX™), a composite comprised of the publicly traded companies located within the immediate Tri-Valley.
 Mirador offers an investable implementation of this index through Mirador Tri-Valley Strategy (MTVS™).

 Mirador’s deep network within Pleasanton has provided unique insight into the tremendous growth opportunity in the local area.
 Increasingly, companies are choosing to locate within the Tri-Valley due to its talent base, innovative community, attractive location, and relative cost.
 MTVS™ is intended to provide a diversified exposure to the investable opportunity set within the region as well as an avenue for investors to support and participate in local businesses.